braunjHun/TicTacToe/notes.md

         * ✔ implementation the logic for the Player X won with a vertical line
         * ✔ check for possible refactoring
         * ✔ write next test case: Player O won with a horizontal line
-        * 📃 implementation the logic for the Player O won with a horizontal line
-        * 📃 check for possible refactoring
-        * 📃 write next test case: Player X won with a diagonal line
-        * 📃 implementation the logic for the Player X won with a diagonal line
-        * 📃 check for possible refactoring
-        * 📃 write next test case: Game ends with a draw
-        * 📃 implementation the logic for the Game ends with a draw
-        * 📃 check for possible refactoring
     * Commit log:
         * pomodoro plan + new test cases
         * RED